389ds/389ds.github.io/docs/389ds/design/ldap-rest-api.md

       "resultCount": 1
     }

 Second is with gssapi.
-This is a more secure, and the preffered authentication option.
+This is a more secure, and the prefered authentication option.
 The configuration details of ldap to use gssapi are beyond the scope of this document.

 This way a client only needs a krb5 ccache and the credentials are passed through.